BIOGRAPHIES INDEX

 Sometime between 1903 and 1910, T. W. Jenkins and his wife, Louisa, were divorced.
 We do not know precisely when or wwhy.
 Nevertheless, in 1910, when he was sixty-two years of age, the federal census-taker found T. W. living alone in a house on North Lee Street in Paris.
 The family of his nephew, Benjamin Franklin Jenkins, Jr. (the son of T. W.’s brother Benjamin) lived next door.
 His ex-wife lived with their son William Newton Jenkins, his new bride Celeste, and their children, probably on their farm near Powderly.

-In 1913, Louisa Jenkins was living in Paris at 1025 North 29th Street, where she paid $500 in property taxes.
+In 1913, Louisa Jenkins was living in Paris at 1025 North 29th Street, where she was assessed $500 in property taxes.
 Her son, William Newton Jenkins, his wife "Lestie," along with William’s three children by his first wife, lived with her.
-She had previously resided in Paris with daughter "Beadie" Hale (later, Cunningham) and her husband.
-The following year, on March 28, 1914, Louisa passed away.
+She had previously resided in Paris with daughter "Beadie" Hale (later, Chennault) and her husband, Harry.
+The following year, on March 28, 1914, Louisa died of cancer at the Aiken Hospital.
 She too is buried in Paris’ Evergreen Cemetery, but the location of her apparently unmarked grave is unknown.

 A deed on file in the Lamar County courthouse shows that on January 25, 1915, the above-named heirs, minus their late mother, sold another 30 acres of property, located about five miles north of Paris, part of the Sam Worthington survey, to L. Townsend.
 (Lamar County Deed Book 145, p.
 292) This was land that presumably their father, T. W. Jenkins, had acquired at some point, although precisely when is unknown.
 Another deed, dated July 3, 1915, appears to be a sell-off by T. W.'s heirs, of the remainder of the 187 1/2 acres that he bought in 1878.
 Curiously, although there should have been only 31 acres left over, after he had sold portions to his sons and daughters, the deed is for 35 1/2 acres.
 The seller, again, was one L. Townend.
 The price: $700 (Lamar County Deed Book 154, page 28).